mattbdean/JRAW/ENDPOINTS.md

 mysubreddits
 ------------

-66.67% completion (2 complete, 1 incomplete)
+66.67% completion (2 implemented, 1 planned, and 0 not planned)

 | Method | Endpoint                                                                                                 | Implementation                                                                                                                                           |
 |:------:| -------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- |